openjdk/guide/src/guide/jbs-jdk-bug-system.md

 </tr>
 <tr>
     <td class="dictionary">[Duplicate]{.jbs-field}</td>
     <td class="dictionary">Where the same issue is described in another issue then close one against the other as a [Duplicate]{.jbs-field}.
-In general the new issue is closed as a duplicate of the older one, but where the newer issue has a clearer description then doing it the other way round is ok. <br />
+In general the newer issue is closed as a duplicate of the older one, but where the newer issue has a clearer description then doing it the other way round is ok. <br />
-     Note: if you use "Close" button then you get the UI that allows you to set the Resolution as "Duplicate" and link to the issue which is duplicated.
-However, if you use "Resolve" then the ability to add the link in the UI is not there, and you need to make sure you remember to manually link in the duplicate issue.</td>
+     Note: if you use "Close" button when closing the issue, then you get the UI that allows you to set the Resolution as [Duplicate]{.jbs-field} and link to the issue which is duplicated; however, if you use "Resolve" then the ability to add the link in the UI is not there, and you need to make sure you remember to manually link in the duplicate issue.</td>
 </tr>
 <tr>
     <td class="dictionary">[Incomplete]{.jbs-field}</td>